Key Takeaways

 FAQs

-Yes, you should change your pillowcase more frequently in summer, especially if you sweat a lot at night.
+Yes, you should switch up your pillowcase more frequently in summer, especially if you sweat a lot at night.
 Sweat can cause bacteria and irritants to build up on your pillowcase, which might lead to skin problems.
 Changing it more often in hot weather helps keep your sleep space fresh and clean.

 You can also use different fabric covers in summer to maximize sweat dispersal, like cotton or bamboo.